A Nation Divided 1845-1865

 An incident happened in Kansas where five pro-slavery settlers were killed Pottawatomie Massacre.
 The Pottawatomie Massacre was a violent attack led by abolitionist John Brown in 1856, during the Bleeding Kansas conflict, aiming to resist pro-slavery forces.

-An one of the two major political parties in the U. S.
+an one of the two major political parties in the U. S.

 Republican Party